 The Development is designed with careful consideration of the Property's natural and historical character and its proximity to the Beaverdam Creek.
-It will include over twenty-seven (27) acres of open space, providing seventeen (17) percent and exceeding the required ten (10).
+It will include approximately thirty-one and seventy-four hundredths (31.74) acres of open space set aside, providing twenty (20) percent and exceeding the required ten (10).
+Of this total approximately four and twenty-six hundredths (4.26) acres of Active and one and nine hundredths (1.09) acres of Urban open space set-aside shall be provided at twenty-five (25) and five (5) percent of the total required open space set-aside respectively.
 These open space areas, as depicted in the Master Plan, are integral to preserving the natural landscape and promoting environmental sustainability.

 The Development is designed with a variety of amenities strategically located throughout the community, enhancing both recreation and quality of life for all residents.
-Key features include a centralized large active open space, which will feature a pool and clubhouse for social and recreational use as well as pickle ball courts, a playground, and a pollinator garden.
-Additionally, a public greenway trail will be integrated along the northern boundary, offering a shared outdoor resource for the entire community.
-Other planned amenities include a pocket park with playground, an additional pollinator garden, two (2) dog parks, community garden, reserved location for food truck hookups, and multiple trailheads and additional greenway trails.
+Key features include a centralized large active open space, which will feature a pool and clubhouse for social and recreational use as well as pickle ball courts, and a playground.
+Additionally, a public greenway trail will be integrated along the northern boundary, offering a shared outdoor resource for the entire community which will be activated with obstacles and exercise stations.
+Other planned amenities include a pocket park with playground (active), pollinator gardens, dog parks, community gardens, reserved location for food truck hookups, and multiple trailheads and additional greenway trails.
 These amenities are designed to support active lifestyles, environmental sustainability, and a sense of community.